 Miss Hospitality Contestants Visit Forrest General Hospital

-During their visit, the contestants, which included 2020 Mississippi Miss Hospitality, McKay Lee Bray, received a welcome from Millie Swan, Forrest Health vice president.
+During their visit, the contestants, including Hattiesburg’s own 2021 Mississippi Miss Hospitality, Jane Granberry, received a welcome from Millie Swan, Forrest Health vice president.

-During their visit, contestants decorated and stuffed goody bags for the Forrest General Cancer Center.
-Radiation Oncologist, Sophy Mangana, MD, and FCC Patient Navigator, Ramona Martin, RN, were on hand to talk with the girls and accept their kind donations.
-The bags, which were decorated by the girls, contained care items such as tissues, snacks, a lap blanket, lotion and notes of encouragement.
+During their visit, contestants decorated and stuffed goodie bags for the Forrest General Cancer Center.
+Radiation Oncologist, Sophy Mangana, MD, Shannon Vega, radiology director and FGCC service line administrator, and FCC Nurse Navigator, Ramona Martin, RN, were on hand to talk with the girls and accept their kind donations.
+The bags, which were decorated by the girls, contained care items such as eye masks, soft socks, lotion, and a variety of snacks, as well as notes of encouragement.

 For more information on Forrest General and its available services, visit forrestgeneral.com.